Biecho88/build_alone/README.md

 # Welcome to our Build Alone Website!

 #### Welcome to ExcavateRents, your premier destination for hassle-free construction machinery rentals, specializing in excavators.
-Whether you're a seasoned contractor or a DIY enthusiast tackling a home project, we've got you covered with a vast selection of top-quality excavators available for rent at competitive rates.
+Whether you're a seasoned contractor or a do-it-yourself enthusiast tackling a home project, we've got you covered with a vast selection of top-quality excavators available for rent at competitive rates.

 At ExcavateRents, we understand the importance of having the right equipment for the job, which is why we focus primarily on providing a diverse range of excavators tailored to meet your specific needs.
 From compact mini excavators perfect for tight spaces to heavy-duty models designed for large-scale projects, our inventory has something for every requirement.